-Vermont Extinct Counties
+List of Vermont Extinct Counties

 Vermont contains counties that no longer are in existence.
 They were organized by the state, provincial, or territorial authorities.
 A lot of these counties were established and disbanded during the Nineteenth century; county borders have altered very little since Nineteen hundred in the great majority of states.
 These counties needs to be researched when performing ancestors and family history research.
 Pay attention where the courthouse records went to if the county was eliminated or consolidated with a different county.